dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A20: DCE - Phase 1 - Advanced UX & Automation Plan
 # Date Created: Cycle 27
 # Author: AI Model
-# Updated on: C28 (Add conditional background coloring for selected items)
+# Updated on: C61 (Add story for auto-unchecking empty folders)

 - **Key/Value for A0:**
 - **Description:** Details plans for several UX enhancements, including auto-revealing the flattened file, showing selected counts in folder stats, and providing an option to auto-add new files to the selection.